phetsims/build-a-nucleus/doc/implementation-notes.md

 #### ChartTransform's

-The simulation has various charts and number lines throughout both screens.
-Though the Decay screen only has number lines.
+The simulation has various charts and number lines throughout both screens, though the Decay screen only has number lines.
 ChartTransform's were used to aid in the creation of these.

 *Decay screen*